agrosner/DBFlow/KotlinSupport.md

 #### Class Extensions

-If you need access to the Database, ModelAdapter, etc for a specific class you can now use the following (and more) reified global functions for easy access!
+If you need access to the Database, ModelAdapter, etc for a specific class you can now use the following (and more) inline reified global functions for easy access!

 ```kotlin